San Luis Obispo County wine: Terroir

-New AVA
+Latest AVA

-San Luis Obispo Coast (SLO Coast) became the latest viticultural area in the county receiving TTB recognition on March 8, 2022, after reviewing the petition from the SLO Coast AVA Association, proposing to establish the “San Luis Obispo Coast."
+San Luis Obispo Coast (SLO Coast) became the latest viticultural area in the county receiving TTB recognition on March 8, 2022, after reviewing the petition from the SLO Coast AVA Association, proposing to establish the "San Luis Obispo Coast."
 The expansive area encompasses approximately 480585 acre stretching over 70 mi along the Pacific coastline from Ragged Point southbound on the Pacific Coast Highway and Highway 101 to the northern outskirts of Santa Maria at the intersection of State Highway 166 and US-101.
 It includes the coastal communities of San Simeon, Cambria, Cayucos, Morro Bay, Avila Beach, Pismo Beach, Arroyo Grande and Nipomo while encompassing the county seat of San Luis Obispo.
 The TTB approved the petition's two names, "San Luis Obispo Coast" and "SLO Coast", to identify the viticultural area's description and wine labeling.
 The term "SLO" is an historical and commonly used reference for the county and town initials as well as a description of the region's relaxed culture.
 SLO Coast encompasses the established Edna Valley and Arroyo Grande Valley viticultural areas.
 There are over 50 wineries, as well as an estimated 78 commercial vineyards cultivating approximately 3942 acre with most of the vineyards located within 6 mi of the Pacific Ocean defining its grapes and wines.